marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## Plotting Error Bars (ggplot2) {#gg-err}

 As mentioned above, when plotting error bars **ggplot2** is much easier.
-Whether this is because of the general ongoing discussion about the usefulness of these plots I do not want to judge.
+Whether this is because of the general ongoing discussion about the usefulness of these plots we do not want to judge.

 Anyway, plotting error bars in **ggplot2** is as easy as everything else...